- Home

 Properly understanding the geological and geographical risks unique to each property is vital in the development of housing and real estate.
 The Sumitomo Forestry Group has put in place the necessary systems to verify whether there are any issues through careful surveys at the assessment stage of development in addition to other multistage checks done before determining how to implement a project.

 In overseas development, for example, we first select the land to develop and then outsource soil and environmental surveys to external research firms to fully understand the risks from an objective standpoint.
-We not only ask local affiliated companies to give their input on risks but the Sumitomo Forestry head office also conducts property inspections and environmental and social impact studies using its own Sustainability risk assessment sheet for projects larger than a certain scale.
+We not only ask local affiliated companies to give their input on risks but the Sumitomo Forestry head office also conducts property inspections and environmental and social impact studies using its own sustainability risk assessment sheet for projects larger than a certain scale.
 Management also provides feedback through meetings at the Sumitomo Forestry head office to analyze risks from diverse multistage perspectives.
 We only engage in projects determined to be acceptable through this process.

 Construction also comes with the risk of occupational accidents during the construction phase.
 Sumitomo Forestry complies with occupational health and safety laws and works to prevent occupational accidents at local affiliated companies and also puts in place systems to immediately report any accident that occurs to the headquarters so it can quickly understand what happened as well as plan and execute measures to prevent recurrence.